-Land surveys are binding, professionally certified pieces of evidence that precisely state the true and legal boundaries of your property.
-A survey may be needed when you carry out major renovations or additions on your house or land.
+In short, land surveys tell you exactly where your property lines end.
+In other words, land surveys are binding, professionally certified pieces of evidence that precisely state the true and legal boundaries of your property.
+A survey most likely needed when you carry out major renovations or additions on your house or land.

-Michigan Hire a Land Surveyor Costs
+National Hire a Land Surveyor Costs

 Cost data is based on actual project costs as reported by ImproveNet members.